 - On the bad side, the actual glass beach there wasn’t what I had hoped to see as the sea glass there isn’t easy to find.

-Here is how to get to Glass Beach in Port Townsend:
+Here is how to get to Glass Beach Port Townsend step by step:

-2) Once you reach this area and park your car, head to the beach and turn left (head west):
+2) Once you park your car there, go to the beach and turn left (head west):

 This is very important because the way this place looks, it’s more tempting to turn right as the sights look better (and there are hikes there) but left is where you’ll want to go.
 At first the beach there will look very barren and during high tide, it won’t seem like there’s much space to walk there.
 But that’s OK, just keep heading west.

-3) You’ll need to walk at least a mile on the beach before you reach the glass beach:
+3) You’ll need to walk 1-2 miles on the beach before you reach the glass beach:

 What’s going to happen is that as you continue west along the beach, the cliffs to your left will get bigger and bigger.
 About 1-2 miles into this hike is when you’ll come across the largest cliff areas and this is where you’ll find the sea glass.